giorgioriccardi/ssws-wordpress-plugin-snippets-collection/README.md

 - this plugin is optimized for woocommerce child theme injections, so maybe review OOP class structure as per custom CPT plugin
 - update linters link into `scripts.env.py`
 - remove compiled styles for WooCommerce that might conflict with the theme
+- adjust powered by adim bar text and color to match ssws and not CP
 - ...

 ### 2. Enjoy!